andrewjpascual/Pokedex/README.md

 ## About

 This was my first project that involves a REST API and dynamically displaying the information into the website.
-With this simple but detailed project I was able to develop a better understanding for React and get a generally good grasp of calling APIs for data.
+With this simple but detailed project I was able to develop a better understanding for React and calling APIs for data.

 ## Technologies